25 July 2017

 Meeting Room, Dundee Contemporary Arts

-You are invited to an evening event which will include contributions from artists who have recently been awarded international residencies supported by British Council and Hospitalfield and to take part in an open discussion with everyone attending about Dundee’s visual arts ecology.
+Artists and organisers were invited to hear contributions from artists who have recently been awarded international residencies supported by British Council and Hospitalfield and to take part in an open discussion with everyone attending about Dundee’s visual arts ecology.

-Speakers will include: Camille Chedda (Kingston, Jamaica), Joanna Helfer (Dundee, UK), Ranjeeta Kumari (Mumbai, India) and Sumesh Sharma (Mumbai, India).
+Speakers reporting on their recent residencies: Camille Chedda (Kingston, Jamaica), Joanna Helfer (Dundee, UK), Ranjeeta Kumari (Mumbai, India) and Sumesh Sharma (Mumbai, India).

-The discussion is organised as a partnership between Hospitalfield and the British Council.
+The event was organised as a partnership between Hospitalfield and the British Council.
 We are grateful to DCA for hosting the event.

 The British Council and Hospitalfield share a joint aim to support the arts ecology of Scotland.
 In the last four years the two organisations have worked on several residencies which have brought international artists to the region and created opportunities for artists based in the DD postcode region to have residencies elsewhere.

-Juliet Dean, British Council Visual Arts Adviser Scotland and Annalee Davis Caribbean Arts Manager for British Council Americas, who have been instrumental in providing these opportunities for artists, will also speak at the event (Annalee Davis by Skype).
+Juliet Dean, British Council Visual Arts Adviser Scotland and Annalee Davis Caribbean Arts Manager for British Council Americas, who have been instrumental in providing these opportunities for artists, also spoke at the event (Annalee Davis by Skype).

 Joanna Helfer, (Dundee, UK)